cthoyt/cthoyt.github.io/_posts/2020/2020-04-28-history-of-bel.md

 [last public commit](https://github.com/pharmacome/conib/commit/98fe95b4c2dab202b313bf911257d4b009ce4440)
 to the
-[Curation of Neurodegeneration in BEL (CONIB)](https://github.com/pharmacome/conib) project before the the departure of Charles Tapley Hoyt following his PhD and interest in public curation in this project dwindled.
+[Curation of Neurodegeneration in BEL (CONIB)](https://github.com/pharmacome/conib) project before the departure of Charles Tapley Hoyt following his PhD and interest in public curation in this project dwindled.

-### 2020
+## 2020

 **March 4th, 2020** The [Hetionet project](https://github.com/hetio/hetionet/)
 adopts BEL as a